jdersch/PERQemu/PERQemu/Readme-source.txt

     - Z80:  pz80.bin and pz80.lst are the new files used by the "real" Z80.
       The .bin file is loaded into the Z80's memory map, while the .lst file is a source code listing enhanced to allow the Z80 debugger to map ROM addresses to the actual source.
 Slick!

-      HOWEVER, we now have to come up with the v10.017 ("new" Z80) ROMs for the CIO/EIO/NIO...
+The CIO versions are included now as well.

 3.5 Storage